Pranav10ss/AWS-Projects/Building a CRUD API in AWS/Readme.md

 PUT /items                       #Create or update an item DELETE /items/{id}               #Delete an item by its ID
 ```
-* To integrate the routes with lambda function, go to `Integrations` and select each route at a time and attach the lambda
+* To integrate the routes with lambda function, go to `Integrations` and select one route at a time and attach the lambda
   function.
-* Soon after you do this you get an `API invole URL`.
+* Soon after you do this you get an `API invoke URL`.
 ## Step 5 - Deploy the Python code to the Lambda function
 * copy the function code from `lambda-CRUD.py`
 * Click on `Deploy`